weishiuchang/writeups/onprem-kube-dashboard/README.md

 k3d-k3s-default-server     Ready    master   40s   v1.17.3+k3s1   172.18.0.2    <none>        Unknown    5.4.17-200.fc31.x86_64   containerd://1.3.3-k3s1
 ```

-From the `INTERNAL-IP` column we will use `172.18.100.0/30`; As long as the range we pick is high enough that it won't collide with what Docker will allocate then we should be fine.
+From the `INTERNAL-IP` column I decided to use `172.18.100.0/30`; As long as the range we pick is both in Docker's `/16` and high enough that it won't collide with what Docker will allocate then we should be fine.
 ```bash
 helm upgrade --install --atomic --debug --force -f ./values.yaml -n kube-system metallb stable/metallb
 ```